 “My mom’s been through the wringer,” she shares.
 “She’s gone through every test and tried just about every medicine.
 Her trial-and-error process set me up for a lot more success.
 If I didn’t have anyone to look up to and learn from, I’d be in a world of pain with no solutions.”
 And, she adds, the moral support—having someone understand her and be able to truly empathize—is the biggest perk.

-Though Stephanie started experiencing migraines after she left home, Ann still does whatever she can to help her daughter out.
+Though Stephanie started getting headaches after she left home, Ann still does whatever she can to help her daughter out.

 One big thing Ann learned from her own experience is that stress can be a huge trigger, so she’s always encouraging Stephanie to slow down and rest up.